-It is important that each member can jot down thoughts and answers to questions in the spaces provided.
-Some members will want to read through the notes before each session, others will want to review the sessions in future.
-We hope that the course will be go on being an invaluable resource for you.
+Firstly, every member of the group must have their own copy of the material.
+The material includes space to make notes and so it is important that each member can jot down thoughts and answers to questions in the spaces provided.
+Some members will want read through the notes before each session in preparation, others will want to review the sessions in the future; we hope that the course will be an invaluable resource for you.